EGI-Federation/bdii/README.md

 ### Building a deb

-Debian build files maintained by Mattias Ellert are availabe in the [Debian Salsa GitLab](https://salsa.debian.org/ellert/bdii/).
+Debian build files maintained by Mattias Ellert are available in the [Debian Salsa GitLab](https://salsa.debian.org/ellert/bdii/).

 ## Preparing a release